 One factor you’ll need to consider when purchasing chicken gizzards is if they have been thoroughly cleaned.
 You already know that chickens fill this organ with tiny stones to help with digestion.
 It won’t taste very good if you decide to use them in a recipe when they haven’t been cleaned.

 When you’re able to find fresh gizzards at the market or from your butcher, it’s essential to get them home as quickly as possible and put them in the refrigerator.
-This urgency to keep them cool means that they should come from a refrigerated compartment when you initially purchase them.
+This urgency to keep them cool means that they should be stored in a refrigerated compartment at the store when you initially purchase them.

 Storing Your Chicken Gizzards Correctly